IP Q1 2026 Earnings Call Summary | Stock Taper

 4. Bad News, Challenges, or Points of Concern

-• Market Conditions: Softer demand in both North America and EMEA, with full-year industry demand outlook now expected to be flat year-over-year.
+• Market Conditions: Demand in both North America and EMEA is softer than anticipated, with a full-year industry demand outlook now expected to be flat year-over-year.

 5. Notable Q&A Insights

-• Customer Wins: The company has secured strategic customer wins across various end markets, emphasizing service and reliability over aggressive pricing.
+• Customer Wins: The company has secured strategic customer wins across various markets, focusing on service and reliability over aggressive pricing.

-• Market Dynamics: There is a modest shortfall in paper supply, with the market being described as tight.
-However, the company has not announced any price increases for June yet.
+• Market Dynamics: There is a modest shortfall in paper supply, with the export market showing tight conditions, indicating potential for future price increases.